Leaderboard

 4 points

-4. Notes: The v.
+Notes: The v.
 3 plug-in collection referred to in the OP is not crippled in any way.
 Perpetual license keys are included in the installation.
 The demos of the current TB products are the ones that function with all features except for saving presets.
 Tone Boosters don't allow the user to change the install path during installation, instead by default they install everything to C:\Program Files\Common Files\VST2\.
 You must either move them to your usual VST2 location or add that path to your DAW's VST2 search paths.
 The link in the OP goes to a download page that has no link to manuals, which you will need in order to operate these feature-deep FX.
 Archives containing the manuals may be found down at the bottom of this page, in the help topic about where to find older plug-ins.
 The installer includes an option to install "Free" plug-ins, by which it means the ones that have always been free, which includes the excellent Broadcast Compressor and Omnisone, now compiled for 64 bit.
 Broadcast Compressor was my first single-plug-in mastering tool, and even though I had no idea what I was doing with it, it managed to let me get listenable results on some early mixes.
 It has some interesting psychoacoustic processing built in to it.
 Jeroen Breebart, the proprietor of Tone Boosters, is this genius academic type guy who publishes papers on psychoacoustics.
 And yes, if his stuff (including the v.
-3 line that is now free) were available at Pluginboutique for twice the price and put on sale for 50% off every 6 months, we would be throwing "no brainer" around every time. 😄
+3 line that is now free) were available at Pluginboutique for twice the price and put on sale for 50% off every 6 months, we would be throwing "no brainer" around every time. ?4 points

 3 points

-7. Not free, but many Rigid Audio instruments for Kontakt come with thousands of unencrypted sample loops in ".wav" format that can be accessed by Cosmos or any sample manager, and used in CR8.
+Not free, but many Rigid Audio instruments for Kontakt come with thousands of unencrypted sample loops in ".wav" format that can be accessed by Cosmos or any sample manager, and used in CR8.
 I picked up Cinematrix with 1300 24-bit loops (3.2GB) at Audio Plugin Deals for $4.44 (base price) using some of my APD Rewards.
 Based on the Rigid Audio Synferno engine with all new kits and sounds.
-Full Kontakt required to run the instrument in Kontakt, but the samples are wide open. https://audioplugin.deals/cinematrix-by-rigid-audio/ https://audioplugin.deals/developer/rigid-audio/
+Full Kontakt required to run the instrument in Kontakt, but the samples are wide open. https://audioplugin.deals/cinematrix-by-rigid-audio/ https://audioplugin.deals/developer/rigid-audio/3 points

-8. FWIW, I use a ton of different DAWs.
+FWIW, I use a ton of different DAWs.
 My experience: There is no such thing as an intuitive DAW, any more than there is an intuitive electric guitar.
 Any DAW that can do complex musical operations will be complex.
 All software is not as buggy as people think it is, because often the definition of a bug is "something that happened the way I didn't expect it to happen," rather than an inherent program flaw.
 Reading a DAW's manual will keep you from ever using that DAW ...just dive in, and when you run into a problem, do a search on the manual.
 Learn what you need, and keep going.
 Extra credit: when you have some spare time, read random sections of the manual to find out the cool things you're missing.
 Just because you use complex software doesn't mean all complex software is the same.
 All DAWs have certain common operations you can trace back to Cubase and Notator, and not straying too far from the paradigm makes life easier for users.
 But a DAW isn't going to have the same paradigm as, say, Photoshop.
 Some DAWs have unique features that will make a user gravitate toward a particular DAW.
-The limiting factor on the music made in most DAWs is the musician
+The limiting factor on the music made in most DAWs is the musician3 points

-9. https://www.bandlab.com/studedude/layin-it-down-2394472a?revId=78b26bfa-8792-ec11-a507-0050f280e91e Instrumental Jazz/Rock original song using a strat with BiasFx2, Fishman midi guitar with Velvet keys, Jamstix drums, Ezdrummer2 congas, Glarry fretless jazz bass.
-Suggestions/comments welcome.
+https://www.bandlab.com/studedude/layin-it-down-2394472a?revId=78b26bfa-8792-ec11-a507-0050f280e91e Instrumental Jazz/Rock original song using a strat with BiasFx2, Fishman midi guitar with Velvet keys, Jamstix drums, Ezdrummer2 congas, Glarry fretless jazz bass.
+Suggestions/comments welcome.2 points

 2 points